 A good cybersecurity course can give you a better understanding of how information systems operate and the tools and best practices to identify threats, and then defend against cyber attacks.

 The best of these courses will allow you to earn a cybersecurity certificate, which can help you stand out on the job market when applying for a Cybersecurity Analyst job.
 This is particularly helpful if you don’t have an extensive technical background.

 Cybersecurity has to constantly evolve.
 Technology is always innovating and, in turn, cyber attackers are coming up with new tactics and workarounds.

 Cybersecurity professionals are in high demand.
-Cybersecurity Ventures predicts that by 2021, there will be 3.5 million unfulfilled cybersecurity jobs globally.
+Cybersecurity Ventures reports that there are up to 3.5 million unfulfilled cybersecurity jobs globally.